 Mountains and Monasteries

-Today we travel inland and our first stop is the Agios Neofytos Monastery just 10km out of Pafos.
+Today we travel inland and our first stop is the Agios Neofytos Monastery just 10km out of Paphos.
 The monastery was founded by the Cypriot hermit and writer Neofytos.
 We’ll learn something about him here, as well as viewing some of the finest examples of Byzantine frescoes and post-Byzantine icons.
-From here we travel further inland to the picturesque village of Pano Panagia, 900m above sea level in the Pafos mountain range.
+From here we travel further inland to the picturesque village of Pano Panagia, 900m above sea level in the Paphos mountain range.
 Here we can take time to explore and have lunch in one of the tavernas before continuing to Chrysorrogiatissa monastery, dedicated to ‘Our Lady of the Golden Pomegranate’.
 Founded in the 12th Century, the monastery also produces their own wine and a visit to their cellars will give us an introduction to their product with a taste of course!
 Our final stop of the day is Agia Moni Monastery (Monastery of the Priests).
-Originally dating from the 6th Century it is one of the most ancient monasteries in Cyprus.
+Originally dating from the 6th Century, it is one of the most ancient monasteries in Cyprus.
 Today the monastery is inhabited by one monk only, Father Epiphanios.

 Exploring fishing ports and traditional villages

-Today we travel north along the coast from Pafos.
+Today we travel north along the coast from Paphos.
 Our first stop is the small fishing port of Agios Georgios; also an important place of pilgrimage in this part of Cyprus.
 From here we can enjoy far-reaching views of the Mediterranean and along Lara Bay as well as visit the archaeological site with ruins of an early Christian Basilica, dating from the 6th Century.
 From here we head further north and inland to visit two beautiful villages; Dhrousia and Kritou Terra.
 Dhrousia is a traditional village of winding streets, perfect for us to explore and to have lunch in one of the tavernas.
 After lunch we continue to Kritou Terra; an unspoilt village where we can see some splendid traditional houses that have been tastefully renovated by their inhabitants.
 We return to the hotel late afternoon, to make the most of the facilities on offer.

 The wilder side of Cyprus